-- 6.12.4 The carrier power of a radio transmitter shall be between 50 mW and 1,5 W. - 6.12.5 The audio output shall be sufficient to be heard in the ambient acoustic noise level onboard a ship in a place of apparatus installation. - 6.12.6 In the transmit condition, the receiver output sound signal shall be muted. - 6.12.7 The apparatus shall be powered from the ship's main and emergency source of electrical power.
-Instead of the aforesaid, the apparatus may be power supplied from the built-in primary power supply battery, which may be replaced when operating. - 6.12.8 Primary power supply batteries shall have the period of storage not less than 2 years and shall be replaced if on the date of survey of the shipboard radio equipment carried out by the Surveyor to the Register the period of their storage left is at least 12 months. - 6.12.9 In addition to the applicable requirements of 5.1.47 the following shall be clearly indicated on the exterior of the equipment: - .1 brief operating instructions; - .2 the ship's name and call signal; - .3 expiry date for the primary battery stored, if applicable; - .4 "Intended only for emergency communication with aircraft".
+6.12.4 The carrier power of a radio transmitter shall be between 50 mW and 1,5 W.

+6.12.5 The audio output shall be sufficient to be heard in the ambient acoustic noise level onboard a ship in a place of apparatus installation.

+6.12.6 In the transmit condition, the receiver output sound signal shall be muted.

+6.12.7 The apparatus shall be powered from the ship's main and emergency source of electrical power.
+Instead of the aforesaid, the apparatus may be power supplied from the built-in primary power supply battery, which may be replaced when operating.

+6.12.8 Primary power supply batteries shall have the period of storage not less than 2 years and shall be replaced if on the date of survey of the shipboard radio equipment carried out by the Surveyor to the Register the period of their storage left is at least 12 months.

+6.12.9 In addition to the requirements specified in IMO resolution A.694(17), the following shall be clearly indicated on the exterior of the equipment:

+.2 the ship's name and call sign;

+.3 if applicable, expiry date for the primary batteries;

+.4 the following text: "only for emergency communications with aircraft".